gsvevo/gsvevo.github.io/resume.md

-## Summary
+## Summary :page_with_curl:

 I'm a Master's student in the department of Geography at Oregon State University.
 My background is in Classical Archaeology and Latin Epigraphy.
 In the last few years I specialized in the application of technology and computer programs to field and landscape archeology.
 I use photogrammetry (Structure from Motion), GPS/GNSS measurements and GIS applications to produce extremely detailed and precise documentation of archeological activities, from intra-site (a single layer of an excavation) to inter-site level (complex archaeological/topographical map of a region).

-## Recent Work Experience
+## Recent Work Experience :construction_worker:

 ##### **Research**